Loudspeaker: Electrostatic loudspeakers

 Schematic showing an electrostatic speaker's construction and its connections.
 The thickness of the diaphragm and grids has been exaggerated for the purpose of illustration.

 Electrostatic loudspeakers use a high-voltage electric field (rather than a magnetic field) between two conductive planes to drive a thin statically charged membrane between them.
 Because the driving force is applied over the entire membrane surface rather than from a small voice coil, they potentially provide a more linear and lower-distortion motion than dynamic drivers.
 They also have a relatively narrow dispersion pattern that can make for precise sound-field positioning comparable to studio monitors.
 However, their optimum listening area is small and they are not very efficient speakers.
 Diaphragm excursion is severely limited due to practical construction limitations—the further apart the planes are positioned, the higher the voltage must be to achieve acceptable output.
 This increases the tendency for electrical arcs, as well as increasing the speaker's tendency to attract dust particles.
 Arcing remains a potential problem with current technologies, especially when the panels are allowed to collect dust or dirt and are driven with high signal levels.

-Electrostatics are inherently dipole radiators and due to the thin flexible membrane are less suited for use in enclosures to reduce low-frequency cancellation as with common cone drivers.
+Electrostatics are inherently dipole radiators and, due to the thin flexible membrane, are less suited for use in enclosures, which can reduce low-frequency front-to-back cancellations.
 Due to this and the low excursion capability, full-range electrostatic loudspeakers are large by nature, and the bass rolls off at a frequency corresponding to a quarter wavelength of the narrowest panel dimension.
 To reduce the size of commercial products, they are sometimes used as a high-frequency driver in combination with a conventional dynamic driver that handles the bass frequencies effectively.

 Electrostatics are usually driven through a step-up transformer that multiplies the voltage swings produced by the power amplifier.
 This transformer also multiplies the capacitive load that is inherent in electrostatic transducers, which means the effective impedance presented to the power amplifiers varies widely by frequency.
-A speaker that is nominally 8 ohms may actually present a load of 1 ohm at higher frequencies, which is challenging to some amplifier designs.
+A speaker that is nominally 8 ohms may actually present a load of 1 ohm at higher frequencies, which is challenging for some amplifier designs.